In Australia, they call it the ‘tall poppy’ syndrome. Everyone loves a ‘battler’ – until they’re successful that is.

 Kocinski was still causing trouble.
 He must have watched a little Australian T.V. because he painted the word ‘Agro’ (the name of a muppet type puppet) on the teams’s motorscooter.
 Agostini, known affectionately as “Ago”, obviously thought it was directed towards him and was seen removing it with some petrol.

 Would the joker bring home the goods?

 The day before the race, the competition for pole position on the grid was intense.
 But Cagiva were not successful.
-Then, with only minutes to go till the end of the gratifying session, Kocinksi was back.
+Then, with only minutes to go till the end of the qualifying session, Kocinksi was back.
 Using a special, extra sticky, qualifying tyre, that would only last a few laps, he blitzed the opposition.

 Such drama!
 However the friend with me, a Japanese bike fan, was dismissive.
 Didn’t mean anything to him.

 Suddenly, over the P.A., I heard Ago for the first time.
 The greatest of all did not hold the young rebel’s slight against him.
 “He could be world champion,” Agostini replied to a question from a motorcycling commentator.